 How providers can get their ITE courses accredited

 Providers who wish to have their ITE courses accredited by VIT should contact us.
 They will be set up with a Provider portal account, where they can then apply for course accreditation and update details on existing programs.

 Victorian Selection Framework

-The VIT, the Department of Education and Training (DET) alongside all Victorian ITE providers have collaborated to develop the Victorian Selection Framework (VSF), requiring higher education providers to use clear, transparent and evidence-based selection criteria for entry into ITE.
+The VIT, the Department of Education (DE) alongside all Victorian ITE providers have collaborated to develop the Victorian Selection Framework (VSF), requiring higher education providers to use clear, transparent and evidence-based selection criteria for entry into ITE.

 Under the Education and Training Reform Act 2006, the VIT is responsible for approving Pathway Programs into initial teacher education (ITE) programs.

 To obtain VIT approval, the Pathway Program must first meet a broad range of criteria and standards to support prospective teachers who have yet to demonstrate the academic and non-academic attributes for direct entry into ITE.
 These standards are designed to support quality candidates from diverse backgrounds, with a strong disposition to teach, to successfully pathway into an ITE program.

 Undertaking a VIT-approved Pathway Program will ensure the selection requirements for students entering an ITE program are aligned with the intent of the Victorian Selection Framework and the entry requirements outlined in the national ITE accreditation standards.